louisevelayo/polkadot-node/README.md

 ## Files

 - `main.tf`: The main Terraform configuration file for provisioning AWS EC2 instances with SSH access
+- `variables.tf`: Terraform file to define variables
+- `inventory.yaml`: File to list known hosts - in this case, the two EC2 instances provisioned via terraform.
 - `deploy_pdn_v1.0.0yaml`: The Ansible playbook for deploying Polkadot using Docker.
 - `polkadot_systemd.yaml`: The main Ansible playbook for deploying Polkadot using a binary and systemd service.
 - `polkadot.service.j2`: The Jinja2 template for the Polkadot systemd service file.